 "Jane's work has finally got us going on something we had been saying for ages 'would be a good idea', and it is much more than about just the legal necessities.
 Just as important for us was to explore what each of us needs to know about continuing life without our partner.
 This has surprisingly brought a depth of intimacy between us - looking at the possibility of incapacity and death for either one of us has not been the dreadful subject one could imagine.
 Now the ball is rolling it feels good and positive".
 Hugh & Janet, Scotland

-Watch Jane tell her story and why end-of-life plans are so important
+Watch Jane tell her story, & why your end-of-life plan is so important

 Before I Go Solutions is a social enterprise (aka a not-for-profit)

-It is our responsibility to operate a healthy business, and it is these services that help to generate the funds required to serve those in society that do not have the time or financial resources to create their own end of life plans, due to your carer responsibilities.
+It is these services that generate the funds required to serve you if you don't have the time or financial resources to create their own end of life plans, due to your carer responsibilities.

 Free help for carers and the cared for!

 Because I have been a carer (for my husband when he had ME, and also during his last year of stomach cancer), I know what it's like to be a caregiver.
 If you're in this position, and want to get your end-of-life plan done, and help the one you're caring for to get theirs done, then please visit this page.

 A useful conversation set up by Compassion in Dying (UK), with several presenters, including a breast surgeon (who also has breast cancer); an intensive care anaesthetist; and a palliative care doctor.Read More

 We’ve become so far removed from death that when the effect of the pandemic began to hit hard, we were stunned and shocked.
 How dare this happen, to us, who are so used to being in charge of life?Read More